Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Abstract

 \section{Abstract}

 We propose \textbf{C}ut-\textbf{O}nce-and-\textbf{LE}a\textbf{R}n (COLER), a simple approach for unsupervised instance segmentation and object detection.
 COLER first uses our developed CutOnce to generate coarse pseudo labels, then enables the detector to learn from these masks.
-CutOnce applies Normalized Cut only once and does not rely on any clustering methods, but it can generate multiple object masks in an image.
-We have designed several novel yet simple modules that not only allow CutOnce to fully leverage the object discovery capabilities of self-supervised models, but also free it from reliance on mask post-processing.
+CutOnce applies Normalized Cut (NCut) only once and does not rely on any clustering methods (e.g., K-Means), but it can generate multiple object masks in an image. \textit{Our work opens a new direction for NCut algorithm in multi-object segmentation.} We have designed several novel yet simple modules that not only allow CutOnce to fully leverage the object discovery capabilities of self-supervised model, but also free it from reliance on mask post-processing.
 During training, COLER achieves strong performance without requiring specially designed loss functions for pseudo labels, and its performance is further improved through self-training.
 COLER is a zero-shot unsupervised model that outperforms previous state-of-the-art methods on multiple benchmarks.
 We believe our method can help advance the field of unsupervised object localization.
+Code is available at: \url{https://github.com/Quantumcraft616/COLER}.